 After polio left him paralyzed in his left leg, Hull decided to switch his career ambitions from engineering to psychology.
 While he found it necessary to halt his education several times due to a lack of money, he eventually earned his Ph.D. and embarked on a long career as a teacher and researcher.

 Hull is best remembered for his influence on behaviorism and his drive-reduction theory, but is also notable for his research on hypnosis and his emphasis on rigorous scientific methods.

 George Kelly grew up poor and never actually graduated high school.
 Despite those obstacles, he went on to earn a doctorate in psychology and become an influential personality theorist.
 During the Great Depression, he set out to do something useful with his skills and started a traveling clinic that offered psychological services to people throughout his home state of Kansas.

 During this time, he also formulated his personal construct theory of personality.
-According to Kelly, the differences between people result from the differing ways that they interpret and predict events in the world around them.
+According to Kelly, the differences between people result from the differing ways they interpret and predict events in the world around them.
 He believed that we act much like scientists, forming hypotheses and conducting “experiments” to test our ideas about the world.

-Ivan Pavlov had a major influence on psychology and is usually included in lists of famous psychologists, yet he actually wasn’t a psychologist at all.
+Ivan Pavlov had a major influence on psychology and is usually included in lists of famous psychologists, yet he wasn’t a psychologist at all.
 Pavlov was a Russian physiologist whose research on conditioned reflexes influenced the rise of behaviorism in psychology.
-His most famous contribution was his discovery of classical conditioning, which continues to play a major role in our understanding of psychology and behavior to this day.
+His most famous contribution was his discovery of classical conditioning, which plays a major role in our understanding of psychology and behavior today.

-This list represents just a sampling of some of the famous psychologists who have an a major impact on the field.
+This list represents just a sampling of some of the famous psychologists who have had a major impact on the field.
 In addition to historical figures, contemporary psychologists continue to leave their mark on the science of psychology.